 “It’s not about being a superhero.
 It’s about saying, ‘I’m skilled, I’m qualified, I’m a professional, and my time is now’."
 Professor Caryn West, JCU Academic Head of Nursing

-"Nurses go to work knowing they’re at risk, knowing they must wear personal protective gear again even if they have bruises on their face.
-It might mean walking through a picket line to get to work in some countries, but they do it because the people that they’re caring for need the skillset, expertise and education that they have.”
+"Nurses go to work knowing they’re at risk.
+They do it because the people that they’re caring for need the skillset, expertise and education that they have.”

 Looking to the future, Caryn hopes that as the technology and models of health care change and innovate, the ways in which nurses are viewed will also change to better align with the reality of their work.